-If you aren’t raring to join this alternative walking tour, then there’s clearly something wrong with you (to be fair, that thing might be lactose intolerance, which we can forgive of course).
+If you aren’t raring to join The London Cheese Crawl, then there’s clearly something wrong with you (to be fair, that thing might be lactose intolerance, which we can forgive, of course).
 Wandering from Mayfair to Covent Garden, you’ll take part in a cheese trivia quiz, munch on some delectable blue cheese at Fortnum & Mason’s legendary cheese counter, and finish up with an artisanal cheese board in Covent Garden.
 You’ll also be able to sample *ahem* drunk cheeses – or cheese soaked in barrels of wine – in London’s ‘Little Italy’.
-You can sign me up!
-Nab your tickets here.
+Sign me up, pronto!

 Nope, it’s not actually run by us – that would be a heavily food-and-booze-based tour, I’d guess with numerous stops at different pubs – but it’s still pretty great!
-Uncovering the city’s secret alleys, ancient pubs, old bookshops and lost societies, you’ll scratch a little further beneath the surface of the English capital on this alternative walking tour and get well off the tourist trail.
-Get involved here.
+Uncovering the city’s secret alleys, ancient pubs, old bookshops and lost societies, The Secret London Walking Tour scratches a little further beneath the surface of the English capital, and will get you well off the tourist trail.

 Sherlock Holmes fans – we’re looking at you.
 If you think you know our beloved city, you’d better think again.
 Lying beneath the streets and behind the gleaming modern buildings are secret rivers and wells, tiny lanes, and ancient cloisters just waiting to be discovered.
 You’re guaranteed to learn loads, and it’s a brilliant way to spend an afternoon.
 So get ready to get your inner sleuth on…

-This walking tour will give you the chance to amble through the streets of ancient London with a guide and learn exactly what lies beneath your feet.
-Throughout the 90-minute tour, you’ll see the memorial to Braveheart himself, Mel Gibson (ok actually William Wallace), and will also discover where the Great Fire of London, well, burnt itself out.
+This alternative walking tour will give you the chance to amble through the streets of ancient London with a guide and learn exactly what lies beneath your feet.
+Throughout the 90-minute tour, you’ll see the memorial to Braveheart himself, Mel Gibson (ok, actually William Wallace), and will also discover where the Great Fire of London burnt itself out.
 You’ll also take a wander through the graveyard of the ‘finest Medieval church in London’ – that’s some title right!?
-Grab your tickets here.

 Aren’t we just full of joy!
-Another pretty dark one here – this time to see the ominous sounding ‘Temple of the Occult’ and a whole host of different graveyards.
-You’ll hear tales of pantomime clowns, dancing on graves and Queen Elizabeth I’s first death warrant – damn spooky stuff.
+Another pretty dark one here from Darkside London – this time to see the ominous sounding ‘Temple of the Occult’ and a whole host of different graveyards.
+You’ll hear tales of pantomime clowns, dancing on graves and Queen Elizabeth I’s first death warrant – spooky stuff.
 You’ll also see a whole host of dissected moles in the Grant Museum of Zoology and will visit other haunted spots – yeah, this one’s pretty interesting to say the least.
-Find out more here.

 If it isn’t obvious enough yet, here at Secret London, we bloody love a pub come rain or shine.
-So we had to include this alternative walking tour – I mean what better way to spend three-and-a-half hours than by pub-hopping?!
-You’ll follow in the footsteps of Charles Dickens and other famous historical folk as you quench your thirst in four of London’s most famous pubs – some with heaters outside – including one ‘gin palace’!
+So, we had to include this as one of the alternative walking tours in London – I mean what better way to spend two-and-a-half hours than by pub-hopping?!
+On the Covent Garden Historical Pub Tour, stop at four different pubs – including the oldest pub in Covent Garden – and learn how London’s tastes in drink have evolved from the Restoration period through to Victorian era.
 Chin chin.